limpdeftmet/limpdeftmet/README.md

 ### **people** <sub> noah!!!, yuri, soapy and any of my online pt friends, + WESTON AND KAYLNN KOURRRRRRRYYYYYYYYY </sub>
 <sup>═══════𓊈 extra info 𓊉═════ ᯓ★₍^. .^₎⟆  <sup> lalalaa </sup> ══════════════════════════════════════════════════════════════════</sup>

-## im a roleplayer and host dandys world roleplayers with my friends at docks!!!  ( <sub> we host on weekends </sub> ) im an artist, animator and looking for friends :3
+## im a roleplayer and host dandys world roleplays with my friends at docks!!!  ( <sub> we host on weekends </sub> ) im an artist, animator and looking for friends :3
 <!--
 **limpdeftmet/limpdeftmet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.